HakaruN/C_Linux_Raytracer/README.md

     - Implement a multithreaded implementation

 Clone:
-The repo must be cloned with --recursive as it uses stbimage as a submodule
+The repo must be cloned with --recursive as it uses stbimage as a submodule.
 ie: git clone https://github.com/HakaruN/C_Linux_Raytracer.git --recursive